 - Soak onions in buttermilk for 10 minutes.1 large onion, 1 cup buttermilk

-- While the onions soak, mix rice flour, cornmeal, salt and garlic powder together in a large plastic freezer bag or bowl.¼ cup rice flour, ¼ cup cornmeal, ½ teaspoon salt, ¼ teaspoon garlic powder
+- While the onions soak, mix rice flour, cornmeal, salt, and garlic powder together in a large plastic bag or bowl.¼ cup rice flour, ¼ cup cornmeal, ½ teaspoon salt, ¼ teaspoon garlic powder

-- Drain onion and add to the cornmeal-flour mixture.
-Toss onion in flour mixture until coated.
+- Remove the onions from the buttermilk.
+Shake off the excess liquid and add to the cornmeal-flour mixture.
+Toss the drained onions in the flour mixture until coated.

-- Spread onion mixture onto prepared baking sheet.
-Drizzle remaining oil over onion.
+- Spread the onion mixture onto the prepared baking sheet.
+Drizzle or brush the remaining oil over the onions.
 Bake in the preheated oven, tossing onions occasionally, until crisped and golden, about 30 minutes.

 - To reheat spread on a dry baking sheet and bake at 350 F until heated through.